SSMTL++: Revisiting Self-Supervised Multi-Task Learning for Video Anomaly Detection: Experiments

-In Table~\ref{tab_time}, we compare the inference time of SSMTL \citep{Georgescu-CVPR-2021} with SSMTL++v1 and SSMTL++v2.
-Regarding the running time, our main changes of the original framework (SSMTL) \citep{Georgescu-CVPR-2021} introduce additional processing $(i)$ in the object detection phase due to optical flow, $(ii)$ in the forward pass through the backbone due to the appended transformer blocks, and $(iii)$ in the prediction phase of SSMTL++v2 due to the additional inpainting task ($T_6$), as it requires 3 passes through the model.
+Regarding the running time, our main changes of the original framework (SSMTL) \citep{Georgescu-CVPR-2021} introduce additional processing steps: $(i)$ in the object detection phase due to optical flow, $(ii)$ in the forward pass through the backbone due to the appended transformer blocks, and $(iii)$ in the prediction phase of SSMTL++v2 due to the additional inpainting task ($T_6$), as it requires 3 passes through the model.
 We note that the pseudo-anomalies task ($T_5$) of SSMTL++v1 is only used during training, thus not having any influence on the inference time.

-YOLOv3 \citep{Redmon-arXiv-2018}, which is used by all methods, takes nearly $0.84$ seconds to process a mini-batch of $64$ frames, thus running at about $72$ frames per second (FPS).
+YOLOv3 \citep{Redmon-arXiv-2018}, which is used by both SSMTL and SSMTL++v1/v2 methods, takes nearly $0.84$ seconds to process a mini-batch of $64$ frames, thus running at about $72$ frames per second (FPS).
 The optical flow is obtained using the pre-trained SelFlow \citep{Liu-CVPR-2019}, running at $30$ FPS on mini-batches of $32$ frames.

 The SSMTL++v1 network processes one object-centric temporal sequence in $12$ milliseconds (ms), without batching.
-For an object-centric approach, we can naturally batch the objects detected in each frame, resulting in a processing time of $3$ ms per object-centric temporal sequence for a mini-batch size of $7$ samples, corresponding to the average number of detections per frame in the Avenue test set.
+For an object-centric approach, we can naturally batch the objects detected in each frame, resulting in a processing time of $3$ ms per object-centric temporal sequence for a mini-batch of $7$ samples, corresponding to the average number of detections per frame in the Avenue test set.
 SSMTL++v2 processes an object-centric temporal sequence in $4$ ms with an identical mini-batch size.

 SSMTL can process the video frames from the Avenue test set at about $50$ FPS.
 Due to the introduction of optical flow in the object detection phase and the deeper backbone, the inference times for SSMTL++v1 and SSMTL++v2 decrease to about $15$ FPS, considering a sequential processing pipeline on a single thread.
-However, running SSMTL++v1 and SSMTL++v2 on two threads in parallel increases the speed to about $20$ FPS, while still using a single GPU.
+However, running each SSMTL++ version on two threads in parallel increases the speed to about $20$ FPS, while still using a single GPU.
 Hence, both SSMTL++v1 and SSMTL++v2 are fast enough to process the video in real-time.
 The reported running times were measured on a GeForce GTX 3090 GPU with $24$ GB of VRAM.